SU-76: SU-76

-The first batch of SU-76s (25 units) was manufactured by January 1, 1943 and sent to the self-propelled artillery training center.
-At the end of January, the first two self-propelled artillery regiments of a mixed organization (1433rd and 1434th) were sent to the Volkhov Front to participate in breaking the blockade of Leningrad.
-In March 1943, two more regiments were formed - the 1485th and 1487th, which participated in the battles on the Western Front (USSR).
-However, already after 10 days of military operation in the winter of 1943, most of the SU-76s were out of order due to breakdowns in gearboxes and main shafts.
-It became obvious that the SU-76 transmission had a design defect, which was the parallel installation of two twin engines that worked on a common shaft.
+The first batch of SU-76s (25 units) was manufactured by January 1, 1943, and sent to the self-propelled artillery training center.
+At the end of January, the first two self-propelled artillery regiments of a mixed organization (1433rd and 1434th) were sent to the Volkhov Front to participate in breaking the siege of Leningrad.
+In March 1943, two more regiments were formed - the 1485th and 1487th, which participated in battles on the Western Front (Soviet Union).

+However, already after 10 days of military operation, most of the SU-76s were out of order due to breakdowns in gearboxes and main shafts.
+An attempt to correct the situation by strengthening the shafts did not lead to anything.
+Moreover, such vehicles failed even more often.
+It became obvious that the transmission of the SU-76 had a fundamental design flaw, which was the parallel installation of two twin engines that worked on a common shaft.
+Such transmission scheme led to the occurrence of resonant torsional vibrations on the shafts.
 Moreover, the maximum value of the resonant frequency accounted for the most intense mode of operation of the engines (driving in 2nd gear off-road), which led to their rapid failure.
-Therefore, on March 21, 1943, the production of the SU-76 was suspended.
-A total of 560 units were made.
+Elimination of this defect required time, therefore, on March 21, 1943, the production of the SU-76 was suspended.
+A total of 560 units were built at Plant No. 38 in Kirov.
+During the investigation that followed the mass failure of SPGs in the winter of 1943, a commission chaired by I.M.
+Zaltsman defined that the main culprit was the head of the Department of the Chief Designer of the People's Commissariat of the Tank Industry S.A.
+Ginzburg, who was removed from his position and sent to the front as the head of the repair service of the 32nd tank brigade belonged to the 29th tank corps.
+Stalin, having learned about this, did not approve of such a hasty decision, and ordered the talented tank designer to be recalled from the front, but it was too late - Ginzburg was killed in action.